October 31, 2018 | Authored by: Kevin Cancilla

 However, consider the scenario in which a customer who is happy to continue with his or her subscription experiences service disruption or has the service canceled for no apparent reason.

 That's the risk passive churn represents to publishers — and it's a big one, accounting for around one-third of all churn.
-Passive churn occurs when a payment fails, card information is inaccurate, or some other payment or banking hindrance leads to non-payment; the result of which is the publisher disconnects the consumer.
+Passive churn occurs when a payment fails, the card information is inaccurate, or some other payment or banking hindrance leads to non-payment; the result of which is the publisher disconnects the consumer.

 Identifying and managing passive churn can be a complex and resource-heavy task, and many businesses do little more than run a few retry cycles.
 The effort and resources required to manually retrieve failed payments is such that businesses with smaller operations or ticket value are likely to let the passive churners go.

-Vindicia Select can help
+Vindicia Retain can help

 Although passive churn represents a complex problem, publishers can more effectively tackle it when they have access to automated tools designed to expand their capacity to identify and manage payment failures and involuntary cancelations.

-Vindicia Select is an advanced retention solution that leverages Vindicia's immense knowledge base of transaction and payment data — plus in-depth subscription industry expertise — to increase the percentage of successful payments, thereby reducing passive churn.
+Vindicia Retain is an advanced retention solution that leverages Vindicia's immense knowledge base of transaction and payment data — plus in-depth subscription industry expertise — to increase the percentage of successful payments, thereby reducing passive churn.
 Vindicia Select increases payment success rates, increases revenue, and reduces passive churn.

 Which billing platform is right for B2C subscriptions?Download